 It might seem like a lost cause when considering trying to recover monies from a debtor who’s moved to another country, but as things stand, with sufficient knowledge and a touch of persistence, there’s more than an average chance of success.
 And all without wasting too much time and money in the process.

 The key phrase here is ‘as things stand’, as the UK’s decision threatens to have a profound effect on how judgements made against debtors outside Britain are enforced.

 What can we expect?

 The exact details of the UK’s extrication from the European Union are as uncertain now as they’ve ever been, but there will be an inevitable conclusion to proceedings, some time in the not-too-distant future.
-We can only guess at this point in time what that will look like, but one thing is for sure, there is potential for major change in judgements and how they’re enforced
+We can only guess at this point in time what that will look like, but one thing is for sure, there is potential for a major change in judgements and how they’re enforced.

 The likelihood is that the lack of any agreement in place will drive up both the cost and time involved in international debt collection, in the short term at least.
 The UK is in the unenviable position of having to rely on the EU’s willingness to cooperate in creating new or ratifying existing arrangements and that is by no means a foregone conclusion.